a monumental Egyptian tomb

 Featuring unpublished research, stunning visuals, and compelling storytelling, this talk is a journey into Melbourne’s hidden past and the life of a complex man whose tomb stands as a testament to an era of spiritual exploration and artistic innovation.

-Forthcoming talks are scheduled for July and October, with more in the works.
-Please join the newsletter mailing list for updates.
-(This is important as I am relying less on social media for communication now).
 If you would like information about hosting the presentation at your venue or for your group, please get in touch.

-He is an accomplished artist and researcher whose work explores themes of mythology, history, and spirituality, especially Kemetic (i.e. Ancient Egyptian) spirituality.
+Setken is an accomplished artist and researcher whose work explores themes of mythology, history, and spirituality, especially Kemetic (i.e. Ancient Egyptian) spirituality.

 With a background as an actor and another in visual arts, and years dedicated to uncovering hidden stories from Australia’s past, Setken brings a unique perspective to historical narratives.
-His artistic practice often intersects with his research, as seen in his 2023 exhibition Adventures in Zoomorphic Idolatry and more recently (2025) the Garden Party exhibition , which featured works inspired by Melbourne’s Egyptian-style architecture.
+His artistic practice often intersects with his research, as seen in his 2023 exhibition Adventures in Zoomorphic Idolatry and more recently the Garden Party exhibition (2025) which featured works inspired by Melbourne’s Egyptian-style architecture.

 Passionate about preserving cultural heritage, Setken combines meticulous research with creative expression to shed light on forgotten histories.
 His documentaries have won awards on the alternative film festival circuit.

 His paintings have been featured in academic Egyptology books, including on the cover of one, and most recently in the Complete Encyclopedia Of Egyptian Deities.
+He is currently writing his first book, spawned from the talks and paintings of David Syme's tomb.